 Curriculum Vitae

 • PhD.
 Philosophy in Theology.
-University of Toronto.
+University of Toronto, Canada.

 • MA in Theology.
-University of St. Michael’s College, Toronto.
+University of St. Michael’s College, Toronto, Canada.

 • MA Architect.
 Universidad de Buenos Aires.
 Argentina.